zowe/docs-site/docs/user-guide/install-zos.md

     **Notes:**
     -  If all of the default port values are acceptable, the ports do not need to be changed.
 To allocate ports, ensure that the ports are not in use for the Zowe runtime servers.
-    - Comments are not supported in the yaml file, apart from lines starting with '#' in column one.
+    - Comments are not supported in the YAML file, apart from lines starting with '#' in column one.

 3. Determine which ports are not available.